linkorb/polaris-local-inventory/README.md

 ## Usage

-In brief: clone this repo, add your inventory and run the "site" playbook.
+In brief: clone this repo, install dependencies, add your inventory and run the "site" playbook.

 ### Clone this repo